maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 routeVersion -- a string signifying the ip protocol version of the network: "v4" signifies an route with ipv4  network, and "v6" signifies a route with ipv6 network

 remarks -- see RFC9083#Section 4.3

-country -- a string containing the two-character country code of the route

 pingable -- an array of IP network objects as defined in RFC9083#Section 5.4